drmohundro/mohundro.com/blog/articles/2008-12-31-powershell-ise-themes.md

 PowerShell ISE Themes.

 Okay, so, it doesn't actually ship with themes.
 But you can create them.
 Let me provide some background.
-The “ISE” in PowerShell ISE stands for Integrated Scripting Environment and is based on the [upcoming WPF editor that will ship with Visual Studio 2010](http://blogs.msdn.com/powershell/archive/2008/10/31/powershell-ise-and-visual-studio.aspx).
+The "ISE" in PowerShell ISE stands for Integrated Scripting Environment and is based on the [upcoming WPF editor that will ship with Visual Studio 2010](http://blogs.msdn.com/powershell/archive/2008/10/31/powershell-ise-and-visual-studio.aspx).
 Here is a screenshot of it.

 ![PowerShell ISE](http://www.mohundro.com/blog/content/binary/WindowsLiveWriter/PowerShellISEThemes_8295/image_4.png)